pingyen0406/pingyen0406.github.io/about.md

 permalink: /about/
 ---

 Welcome!
-I am a Ph.D. candidate at Department of Photonics, National Yang Ming Chiao Tung University, under the supervision of [You-Chia Chang](https://nycusng.web.nycu.edu.tw/pi/).
+I am a Ph.D. candidate at the Department of Photonics, National Yang Ming Chiao Tung University, under the supervision of [You-Chia Chang](https://nycusng.web.nycu.edu.tw/pi/).

-I am interested in silicon photonics and metasurfaces.
-Over the past few years, I worked on monolithic integration between silicon photonics and metasurfaces.
-Recently, I am working on increasing the resolution of the silicon photonic LiDAR system.
+My reasarch topics are related to silicon photonics and metasurfaces.
+For the past few years, I worked on monolithic integration between silicon photonics and metasurfaces.
+Recently, I am working on increasing the resolution of the silicon photonic beam steerer.

 ## Education

-* Ph.D. in Photonics, National Yang Ming Chiao Tung University, starting from 2021
+* Ph.D. in Photonics, National Yang Ming Chiao Tung University, starting from Sep.
+2021
 * M.S. in Photonics, National Chiao Tung University, 2020
   *  Dissertation title: Monolithically integrated metalens on silicon photonic platform
   *  Advisor: You-Chia Chang